niamhbelton/Unsupervised-Motion-Artefact-Detection/README.md

-Example command for IXI dataset, training on 10 MRIs
+Below is an example command for training the model on 10 MRIs from the IXI dataset.
+The model is evaluated on the test set after each epoch.

 ```
 python main.py ixi  MVTEC_LeNet <xp_path> <path_to_data> --data_split_path <path_to_metadata> --eval_epoch 1  --device cuda:2 --n  10  --objective one-class --seed 1001 --lr 0.0001 --n_epochs 150 --lr_milestone 50 --batch_size 200 --weight_decay 0.5e-6 --pretrain True  --ae_lr 0.0001 --ae_n_epochs 150 --ae_lr_milestone 50 --ae_batch_size 200 --ae_weight_decay 0.5e-3 --normal_class 1
 ```

-Example command for MR-ART dataset, training on 10 MRIs
+Below is an example command for training the model on 10 MRIs from the MR-ART dataset.
+The model is evaluated on the test set after each epoch.
 ```
 python main.py mrart  MVTEC_LeNet  <xp_path> <path_to_data> --data_split_path <path_to_metadata> --eval_epoch 1  --device cuda:0 --n 10  --objective one-class --seed 1001 --lr 0.0001 --n_epochs 150 --lr_milestone 50 --batch_size 200 --weight_decay 0.5e-6 --pretrain True  --ae_lr 0.0001 --ae_n_epochs 150 --ae_lr_milestone 50 --ae_batch_size 200 --ae_weight_decay 0.5e-3 --normal_class 1
 ```

-The model pretrains before training.
-The model is evaluated on the test set after each epoch.

-### Output
+#### Output Files

 The output for the above command is
 The epoch with the best result will write out a file with /final_data_n_10_seed_1001' with columns,

-'output' - anomaly score (based on mean anomaly scores of slices)
+* 'output' - anomaly score (based on mean anomaly scores of slices)

-'output1' - anomaly score (based on max anomaly score of slices)
+* 'output1' - anomaly score (based on max anomaly score of slices)

-'label' - 0 for normals, 1s for anomalies.
+* 'label' - 0 for normals, 1s for anomalies.

-'label_sev' - ignore for IXI dataset, only applicable to 'MR-ART', 0 for normal, 1 for medium quality and 2 for good quality.
+* 'label_sev' - ignore for IXI dataset, only applicable to 'MR-ART', 0 for normal, 1 for medium quality and 2 for good quality.

-'pred' - converting 'output' to binary value of 0 and 1 using a threshold based on the class balance
+* 'pred' - converting 'output' to binary value of 0 and 1 using a threshold based on the class balance

-'pred2' - converting 'output1' to binary value of 0 and 1 using a threshold based on the class balance
+* 'pred2' - converting 'output1' to binary value of 0 and 1 using a threshold based on the class balance

 The log file shows after each time it is evaluated on the test set (after each epoch)